 There is also a greenhouse which houses tropical plants.
 It was built in 2012 and houses over 500 species of plants.
 I think it is a very beautiful structure, being completely made of glass.
-Being a greenhouse it gets quite steamy inside, so just be careful with your camera in case any moisture gets inside.
+If you have a camera, be careful inside as it can get quite steamy and that might lead to moisture getting inside your lens.

 Whichever garden you choose to go to in Tokyo I think you’ll be very impressed by Shinjuku Gyoen.
 No matter how long you spend there, once you enter it you'll be amazed that the busiest station in the world and one of Tokyo's busiest business/shopping districts is only a short walk away.
 It is big enough and special enough to make you believe you are in an urban oasis, the type of places that allows you an escape from the big city.
 If you ever visit Tokyo, it really deserves a visit.
 You can see its website here.

-Shinjuku Gyuoen is easily accessed from the Shinjuku station`s south exit.
+Shinjuku Gyuoen is easily accessed from Shinjuku station`s south exit.
 Once out of the exit, turn left and just head down the road, no need to turn at all, just go straight in less than 10 minutes you`ll see the park on the right side of the road.
 There are other stations nearby as well, but I think most people will use the main JR station in Shinjuku to get there.

 If you need a little extra help we have a Google map here:

 Shinjuku Gyoen, from October 1 to March 14, is open from 9 am to 4:00 pm with the gates closing at 5 pm.
 From March 15 to September 30, 9am to 5:30pm, with the gates closing at 6 pm.
 Finally, from July 1 to August 20 it is open from 9 am to 6:30 pm with the gates closing at 7 pm.
 The park is closed on Monday except during the cherry blossom (usually March 25 to April 24) and during the chrysanthemum seasons (November 1st to 15th).

 The greenhouse is open from 9:30am to 4pm, with last admittance at 3:30pm.